 These are durable machines, built specifically for the movement of large amounts of snow to help cut your workload, and time, by more than half.
 Plus, with a gas-powered version you are not limited in the space you can cover by cords or run time.

 Of course, there are some excellent cordless snow blower models to choose from, and every day, electric blowers become more advanced and more powerful.
 If you care about your environmental impact and receive lighter snowfalls, I would recommend going with an electric snow blower.

 Types of Gas Blowers

-Single Stage Snow Blowers
+Single-Stage Snow Blowers

-Single stage blowers are usually smaller in design and built specifically for home use.
-They are driven by a single auger- hence the name- that both propels the machine forwards to take up snow in its way, and to toss it through the chute to clear a path.
-Usually measuring up to approximately 21 inches in width, they can usually handle up to around 8 inches of new, light snowfall.
+Single-stage models are usually smaller in design and built specifically for home use.
+They are driven by a single auger, hence the name, that both propels the machine forwards to take up snow in its way, and to toss it through the chute to clear a path.
+Usually measuring up to approximately 21 inches in width, they can handle around 8 inches of new, light snowfall.